amggarcia/amgg-portfolio/src/markup/portfolio-website.md

 ---
 ## Project Scope

-This was a personal project in wich the goal was to create a simple personal website that i could use as a "portfolio" of sorts, and easily update and mantain during its lifespan.
+This was a personal project in which the goal was to create a simple personal website that i could use as a "portfolio" of sorts, and easily update and mantain during its lifespan.

-Wich to date should be the website where this is currently being viewed.
+which to date should be the website where this is currently being viewed.

 ## Technology Stack